erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-rootguide-en.md

 - Copy the ```magisk_patched....img``` file from the ```Downloads``` folder on the tablet to the ```platform tools``` folder on your computer.

-- Reboot to fastboot
+### Reboot to fastboot

-- Open command prompt in the platform tools folder
+- Boot your NABU to **fastboot** by holding down the **`volume down`** button during reboot

+- Connect it to your PC/Laptop using a cable

+- Go back to the command prompt window that you opened earlier

 ### Flash the patched boot image
 > Replace `<magisk_patched.img>` with the actual ```magisk_patched.img``` name/path.